Holographic entanglement and causal information in coherent states: Minimal surfaces and entanglement entropy

 This counter-intuitive behaviour can be understood as follows.
 Recall our argument that minimal surfaces prefer to stay away from steep gravitational potentials.
 Introducing matter into AdS in a spherically symmetric fashion, we usually expect an increased potential at the core of the soliton.
 However, when we relax the scalar boundary condition to allow for $\phi_1 \neq 0$ (and demand $\phi_2 =0$ as here) the asymptotic form of the metric changes as well --- see \eqref{eq:asyfalloffs}.
 The operative point is that the metric function $g(r)$ is deformed at ${\cal O}(r^0)$ instead of ${\cal O}(r^{-1})$, so in effect there is a greater potential at the asymptotic end than what would be encountered in the vacuum AdS spacetime.\footnote{ Despite the change in the metric at an earlier order in the large $r$ expansion, the solutions are nevertheless asymptotically globally AdS.} This increased potential at the boundary end causes the surfaces to migrate away from there to minimize their area.
 In general the increased potential at infinity is the dominant effect; even for large scalar core values, the surfaces keep being attracted to the core of the soliton.

 As the minimal surfaces wander deeper into the bulk, their areas must correspondingly decrease relative to that of \AdS{4}.
-To see this explicitly, consider then the perturbative solitons with $\vev{{\cal O}_1} = \varepsilon$.
-Computing the area of the surface $\extr{\cal A}^\sharp$ we find
+To see this explicitly, consider first the perturbative solitons with $\vev{{\cal O}_1} = \varepsilon$.
+We can again evaluate the area integral and find that the regulated entanglement entropy is